openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/20_implementation.rst

 function calls.

-.. _Generic and function types peculiarities:
+.. _Generic and Function Types Peculiarities:

-Generic and function types peculiarities
+Generic and Function Types Peculiarities
 ****************************************

-Current compiler and runtime implementations use type erasure and thus affects how generics and function types behave.
-This is expected to be changed in the future.
-Compiler applies boxing (see :ref:`Boxing Conversions`) to any parameters and return types of primitive types in case of dealing with variables of function types.
-Particular example can be found here :ref:`InstanceOf Expression` the last bullet of the compile-time errors list.
+Current compiler and runtime implementations use type erasure, and thus affect the manner of behavior of generics and function types.
+It is expected to change in the future.
+The compiler applies boxing (see :ref:`Boxing Conversions`) to any parameter and return type of primitive types when dealing with variables of function types.
+A particular example can be found under the last bullet of the compile-time errors list in :ref:`InstanceOf Expression`.

 .. raw:: pdf